swiftly-solution/documentation/src/docs/scripting/events/gameevents/onvoteoptions.md

 ---

 # OnVoteOptions
-This event is triggered when vote_options is triggered
+This event is triggered when vote_options is triggered.
 ::: tabs
 @tab Lua
 ```lua